How to use Weave with PII data

 print(f"Anonymized text:\n\t{anonymized_results.text}")

-Let's consolidate our code into a single class and expand the list of entities to include the additional ones we identified earlier.
+Let's consolidate our code into a single class and expand the list of entities to include the additional ones identified earlier.

 from faker import Faker